shivam-min/percona_server_test/README.md

 Execute the script :  **sudo sh install_percona_mysql.sh**  (This will deploy and bring up the percona server with password set as *"root"*)

-Note : To use a different password , modify the variables at the begining of the install.sh script
+Note : To use a different password , modify the variables at the begining of the install_percona_mysql.sh script

 ## How to setup the environment
 These are the step to run to be able to setup everything you need.